 TEF helps explain why meal frequency isn’t that important for fat loss.
 Your body will gain (or lose) fat based on the total number of calories you consume.
 The caloric value of food determines that number (think of the calories you see on a label) minus the number of calories you burn via TEF.
 [Yes, there are other factors -- such as activity -- that affect calorie burn, but we’re just focusing on diet.]

-So, if you’re told to eat 2,000 calories per day, it doesn’t matter if it’s separated into five 400-calorie meals or a few smaller feasts.
+So, if you’re told to eat 2,000 calories per day, your calorie intake doesn’t matter if it’s separated into five 400-calorie meals or a few smaller feasts.

 However, what's in those meals does matter.
 Remember, proteins, carbs and fats are all metabolized differently, so prioritize protein, and then fill in the gaps with fat and carbs depending on your preference and goals.